JohnnyBonk/bookie/README.md

 ## Privacy

-Full Bookmark Folders operates entirely locally.
+Bookie operates entirely locally.
 No data is sent to external servers.
 Your bookmarks remain private and secure within your browser.

 ## Contributing